Get insider access

 Acer Nitro XV275U P3biipx

-The Acer Nitro XV275K P3biipruzx is a higher-end monitor than the Acer Nitro XV275U P3biipx, so it has more features and is the better choice for most people.
+The Acer Nitro XV275K P3biipruzx is a higher-end monitor than the Acer Nitro XV275U P3biipx, so it has more features.
 The XV275K's higher resolution results in a more detailed and sharper image, and it has HDMI 2.1 bandwidth to take full advantage of gaming consoles and modern graphics cards.
 The XV275K also has extra productivity perks that the XV275U doesn't have, like a USB hub that includes a USB-C port for you to easily connect a laptop.
 However, the XV275U is the better choice if you want to watch content in dark rooms and you aren't going to use the local dimming feature, as it has a higher native contrast ratio.

 Cooler Master Tempest GP27U

 The Acer Nitro XV275K P3biipruzx and the Cooler Master Tempest GP27U are similar 27-inch, 4k monitors with Mini LED backlighting.
-However, there are a few differences between them, as the Acer has much better accuracy before calibration and slightly better reflection handling.
-The Cooler Master has better motion handling, particularly at lower refresh rates, and lower input lag for a more responsive feel.
+However, there are a few differences between them The Acer has much better accuracy before calibration and slightly better reflection handling.
+The Cooler Master has better motion handling and lower input lag for a more responsive feel.
 The Cooler Master even has a KVM switch, ideal for multitasking, which the Acer doesn't have.

 INNOCN 27M2V